siri404-gh/blog-posts/tech/tech-stack-powering-my-website.md

 All of the code goes there into a private repository.
 Github Actions takes it and runs a bunch of tests.

-**Frontend stuff** - I use Next.JS, Typpescript, React, Redux Saga and Jest for writing the frontend.
+**Frontend stuff** - I use Next.JS, Typescript, React, Redux Saga and Jest for writing the frontend.

 **Backend stuff** - I use Next.JS APIs (very similar to Express) and